 In March 2007, the Company entered into a combination of swaps and puts in connection with the anticipated acquisition of the EnergyQuest Assets.
 These derivative positions were accounted for as mark-to-market activities until June 2007, when the swaps were designated as cash flow hedges.
 The puts continue to be accounted for as mark-to-market activities.
-For the six months ended June 30, 2007, the Company recognized a net unrealized loss of approximately \$5.4 million in connection with these positions.
-At June 30, 2007, the fair value of the puts was a net asset of approximately \$1.2 million.
+In July 2007, the Company entered into a series of swaps in connection with the Amvest acquisition.
+These swaps were accounted for as mark-to-market activities until August 2007, when the swaps were designated as cash flow hedges.
+In August 2007, the Company entered into a combination of swaps and swaptions in connection with the acquisition of the Newfield assets.
+These derivative positions are accounted for as mark-to-market activities.
+For the nine months ended September 30, 2007, the Company recognized a net unrealized loss of approximately \$2.7 million in connection with these positions.
+At September 30, 2007, the fair value of the puts, swaptions, and Newfield swaps was a net asset of approximately \$3.4 million.